-We spend a third of our life sleeping
+We spend a third of our life sleeping.

-During sleep the nervous system is cleansing itself and rebooting the brain.
+During sleep, the nervous system is cleansing itself and rebooting the brain.
 It’s giving a default setting there and cleaning all the debris out.
 When we don’t have enough sleep, we don’t have the opportunity to do this.

 We can also look at the quality of sleep.
 Are you sleeping deeply?
 Are you able to get deep restful sleep and feel refreshed in the morning?
-If not, you are robbing from that bank of good health.
+If not, you are robbing that bank of good health.

 Comments will be approved before showing up.